adelowo/gbowo/README.md

  To fix this and make our plugin do some real work, an `handle` method **MUST** be defined with it own's arguments.

 > We do not enforce the handle method via an interface as some plugins might need just one argument, two args, or even 4 ( 2 `string`s, one `array`, one `int`).
+But whatever the args required, be sure all are appropriately passed.

 ```php